Decision 963/QĐ-BCT

 How does Decision 963 affect rooftop solar economics?

-Materially.
 Solar PV generation peaks midday and tails off through the late afternoon.
 Under the pre-963 windows, the 09:30–11:30 morning peak captured roughly two hours of solar generation at the peak rate.
-Under Decision 963, peak does not start until 17:30 — by which time most rooftop solar generation has ended.
-Operationally, solar daytime offtake at 22 kV C&I sites now splits roughly 95% standard / 5% peak.
-Headline blended realised tariff drops about 19%, and self-invest payback extends about 24%.
-The briefing's headline 24% revenue cut reflects a 100/0 corner case (zero peak capture) which applies only to shaded, east-facing or north-Vietnam-winter-month sites.
+Under Decision 963, peak will not start until 17:30 — by which time most rooftop solar generation has ended.
+Operationally, when 963 applies, solar daytime offtake at 22 kV C&I sites will split roughly 99.5% standard / 0.5% peak (anchored on operational data).
+Headline blended realised tariff will drop by up to about 20%.
+Pure-solar economics on the manufacturing tariff compress meaningfully when 963 takes effect; pairing the array with a BESS overlay offsets much of the revenue impact and keeps solar attractive for sites with evening load.

 How does Decision 963 affect BESS arbitrage?

-BESS arbitrage gets better, not worse.
+BESS arbitrage will get better, not worse, when 963 takes effect.
 Pre-963, the peak window split into a 2-hour morning slot plus a 3-hour evening slot, and BESS dispatch had to manage two charge–discharge cycles per day.
-Post-963, the peak is a single continuous 5-hour window from 17:30 to 22:30, charging happens off-peak between 00:00 and 06:00, and dispatch reduces to a single cycle per day.
+Post-963, peak will be a single continuous 5-hour window from 17:30 to 22:30, charging will happen off-peak between 00:00 and 06:00, and dispatch reduces to a single cycle per day.
 The earning window is approximately 66% wider than the pre-963 evening peak alone.
-Single-cycle dispatch is now the canonical Arcus modelling assumption.
+Single-cycle dispatch is now the canonical Arcus modelling assumption for forward-looking projects.

 Is Sunday still off-peak under Decision 963?